Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Service of process: In this section, enter the mailing address where the Department of State should send notices of lawsuits.

 This address does not have to be in New York, but it does have to be in the continental United States.
-Some filers use a third-party service company to receive these types of notices on their behalf.
+Some filers use a third-party service company to receive these notices on their behalf.
 These services must already be registered with the Department of State, and if you select “Select a Service Company,” a drop-down list with approved companies will appear for you to select from.

 Most fliers will enter the location information for the LLC.

-Related: What is service of process?
+Related: What is the service of process?

 Effective date: The effective date section is optional.

-You can choose to elect to have the LLC start immediately upon the filing of the Articles of Organization (which will happen without doing anything).
+You can choose to elect to have the LLC start immediately upon filing the Articles of Organization (which will happen without doing anything).
 If you want the LLC to start on a date up to 60 days in the future, select the “Check if Applicable box” and enter a date.

 To include this statement in your Articles, select the “Check if Applicable box” and the appropriate information.

 Liability statement: This optional statement is an indemnification clause that says, “The limited liability company shall defend, indemnify, and hold harmless all members, managers, and former members and managers of the limited liability company against expenses (including attorney’s fees, judgments, fines, and amounts paid in settlement) incurred in connection with any claims, causes of action, demands, damages, liabilities of the limited liability company, and any pending or threatened action, suit, or proceeding.
-Such indemnification shall be made to the fullest extent permitted by the laws of the State of New York, provided that such acts or omissions which gives rise to the cause of action or proceedings occurred while the Member or Manager was in performance of his or her duties for the limited liability company and was not as a result of his or her fraud, gross negligence, willful misconduct or a wrongful taking.
+Such indemnification shall be made to the fullest extent permitted by the laws of the State of New York, provided that such acts or omissions which give rise to the cause of action or proceedings occurred while the Member or Manager was in performance of his or her duties for the limited liability company and was not as a result of his or her fraud, gross negligence, willful misconduct or a wrongful taking.
 The indemnification provided herein shall inure to the benefit of successors, assigns, heirs, executors, and the administrators of any such person.”

 Step 4: New York LLC Publication Requirement

-If you are worried about making a mistake when forming your LLC, or just don't want to deal with filling out state paperwork, an LLC formation service will help guide you through the process.
-My top recommended services include:
+If you are worried about making a mistake when forming your LLC, or just don’t want to deal with filling out state paperwork, an LLC formation service will help guide you through the process.
+Our top recommended services include:

-• Zenbusiness - Best for beginners (starting at $0 plus state fees)
+• ZenBusiness – Easiest for beginners (starting at $0 plus state fees)

 • Bizee – Best prices for additional business services (starting at $0 plus state fees)